Generlate/Handbook/Support/index.md

 -   **How support adds value to CE:** Support helps customers both pre- and post-sales, and allowing CEs to do more proactive work by taking on the reactive technical troubleshooting work when customers experience issues.
 -   **How CE adds value to support:** CE has nuanced context that is valuable to how support works with a customer; CE can also help clarify / remind customers we need information (during regularly scheduled calls) on the more tricky issues.
--   **Collaboration overview:** We can think of CE and support as work best friends, working closely together every day, primarily communicating in Slack.
+-   **Collaboration overview:** We can think of CE and support as work best friends, working closely together every day, primarily communicating in Discord.
 CEs (or others -- including customers -- but primarily CEs) may engage support at any point during the pre-sales and post-sales process to share context to help support best serve our customers.

 ### Software Engineers (SWEs)